 Participation by Committee Members will be from remote locations.
 Public access and participation will only be available telephonically/electronically.
-To virtually attend the meeting and to be able to view any presentations or additional materials provided at the meeting, please join online via Webex using the link and information below: Via Web: https://irwd.my.webex.com/irwd.my/j.php?MTID=m7ca415b693e68dc6eac316cb12f46c8a Meeting Number: 126 455 8569 Password: G8u32mCqBgG (48832627 from phones and video systems) After joining the meeting, in order to ensure all persons can participate and observe the meeting, please select the "Call in" option and use a telephone to access the audio for the meeting shown.
+To virtually attend the meeting and to be able to view any presentations or additional materials provided at the meeting, please join online via Webex using the link and information below: Via Web: https://irwd.webex.com/irwd/j.php?MTID=m9cb31bf4adcf031be2267e7fb477ec60 Meeting Number: 146 117 9950 Password: GRkMGryW322 After joining the meeting, in order to ensure all persons can participate and observe the meeting, please select the "Call in" option and use a telephone to access the audio for the meeting shown.
 Please enter the attendee identification number, which will be provided when you connect to Webex, followed by #.
 As courtesy to the other participants, please mute your phone when you are not speaking.
-11:30 a.m., Committee Room, Second Floor, District Office CALL TO ORDER 15600 Sand Canyon Avenue, Irvine, California Chair: Peer Swan Member: Steve LaMar ATTENDANCE Paul Cook Cheryl Clary ALSO PRESENT Kevin Burton Wendy Chambers
+CALL TO ORDER 11:30 a.m., Committee Room, Second Floor, District Office 15600 Sand Canyon Avenue, Irvine, California Chair: Peer Swan ATTENDANCE Member: Steve LaMar Paul Cook Cheryl Clary ALSO PRESENT Wendy Chambers Kevin Burton Paul Weghorst Rob Jacobson Tom Malone Allen Shinbashi Christopher Smithson Eileen Lin